NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Ideally I'd take the resulting BVH Joints + Channels and put it into a nicer tree structure that makes it easier to apply per joint transforms (rotations) atop of the existing BVH anim data per frame to add the modifications from the IK solve, however for now this might just be done, before drawing, based on a separate array of stored IK offsets for each joint.

+##### Animation State

+Because the application is ticking constantly, I don't want to couple the ticking of the viewer to the anim frame of the BVH.
+So I will have a "global" animation frame set, that either loops continually or is set by user input so a single frame.
+This will be continually incremented per tick to keep looping or stay static.

+I'm still deciding if the actual Anim Loading + IK calc will be called from within Viewer or do I do this is some other more abstract application_class.
+Ideally i'd decouple the viewer from this stuff, have the application do the tick itself (which calls render of viewer) with updated skeleton data based on current ticks modified (or not) BVH data, from IK solve.
+OR I just integrate all this into viewer class as a single application class that handles both the anim state and the viewer related tasks.

+Could use a separate class that's a member within Viewer (or nested class approach) to keep the Anim logic / state still within the viewer app, but separated, without separating the viewer class into separate app + renderer.
+This could be how isolate the state of the solver for each project (using the same core viewer app) could define a base class like `Solver_Base` which is then derived into `Animation_Solver` for this project where the BVH + IK Solver is contained within the viewer app.

+For now I won't use polymorphism for the Solver class, just will have separate classes.

 ___

 #### Viewer / Application Class